 Gaming applications – application process

-In accordance with the Gaming Machines Act 1992, when an application is lodged with this office to apply for the approval of a new licence, certain requirements must be met prior to that application being heard by the Commissioner.
+In accordance with the Gaming Machines Act 1992, when an application is lodged with Consumer and Business Services (CBS) to apply for the approval of a new licence, certain requirements must be met prior to that application being heard by the Commissioner.

 Depending on the type of licence being sought, different requirements must be met.
 Click on the licence name to view the minimum requirements of each licence category.

 Any application for a new licence requires advertising.
 View Advertising Requirements.